11454117354/OutOfCircle/docs/api.md

 POST /api/category/create
 - Add a category
+    ```json
+    {
+        "name": "personal",
+        "color": "#2274F8"
+    }

 GET /api/categories/<category_id>
 - Get info of a category

 GET /api/categories/all
-- Get info of all category
+- Get info of all categories

-DELETE /api/categories/<category_id>
+DELETE /api/categories/<category_id>/<distination_id>
-- Delete a category
+- Delete a category, and choose either to put all tasks in another existing category or delete them